LilithHafner/Quickdraw/README.md

 ```
 where LOCATOR is the url of the package, or, if registered, simply the name of the package.

-For example, to install ManualImageCoding, run this command
+For example, to install ManualImageCoding.jl, run this command
 ```
 curl -fLsS https://raw.githubusercontent.com/lilithhafner/quickdraw/main/script | sh -s https://github.com/LilithHafner/ManualImageCoding.jl
 ```